Celebrity Autopsies With Disturbing Discoveries

 Advertisement

-According to the BBC, Smith, 66, was found deceased at his home in Los Angeles in August 2011.
-A cause of death wasn't immediately discernible, so the Los Angeles County Coroner's office performed an autopsy on the athlete and actor, determining that Smith died from "acute drug intoxication" — via the weight-loss medication phentermine — and that he also had high blood pressure, several extremely blocked arteries, and a heart about twice the regular size, per the Los Angeles Times.
+In August 2011, Smith, then 66 years old, was found deceased at his home in Los Angeles.
+A cause of death wasn't immediately discernible, so the Los Angeles County Coroner's office performed an autopsy on the athlete and actor, determining that Smith died from acute drug intoxication — via the weight-loss medication phentermine — and that he also had high blood pressure, several extremely blocked arteries, and a heart about twice the regular size.

-After his death, Smith's brain was donated for research, where examiners found evidence of chronic traumatic encephalopathy or CTE, a debilitating injury suffered by numerous former professional football players, according to the New York Times.
+After his death, Smith's brain was donated for research, where examiners found evidence of chronic traumatic encephalopathy or CTE, a debilitating injury suffered by numerous former professional football players.

 Natalie Wood